Roel4811/flask-in-docker/README.md

 # Exercises
 The goal of these exercises are to learn some python + flask.
+Make sure your code is clean as described in the style guide.

 ## Ex.
 1 Finish the people API